TheMMpl/DL-segmentation/dl-segmentation/README.md

-# DL-segmentation
+# dl-segmentation

 ## Overview

-This is your new Kedro project for the [spaceflights tutorial](https://docs.kedro.org/en/stable/tutorial/spaceflights_tutorial.html) with PySpark setup, which was generated using `kedro 0.19.2`.
+This is your new Kedro project with Kedro-Viz setup, which was generated using `kedro 0.19.3`.

 Take a look at the [Kedro documentation](https://docs.kedro.org) to get started.